PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Design.md

 **Did you do the full course already?
 Make sure to get the certificate an upload it to GitHub and evidence it in both your worklog and learning log!**

-## 3) Working on your wireframe!
-Time left?
-Continue working on building your wireframe prototype for the remainder of the day!
-I'm sure you have some ideas and it's always fun to try them out: testing and trying out ideas is one of the most crucial things about design!
+## 4) Proto.io: Create a vertical slice for your wireframe prototype
+Now, use the skills you learned so far to create a vertical slice of only the screen(s) where you computer vision algorithm is actively used in Proto.io.

+So for the beer bottle scanner app, this would just be the camera and what the user can do there; which user stories are connected to using that feature?

 ## Next up!
 Coming Datalab we will reflect on Interaction Design and User Experience!

-Tomorrow we will first continue to expand our knowledge by applying it a subfield: interface design!
+Tomorrow, we will first continue to expand our knowledge by applying it a subfield: interface design!
 We will also continue to further work out our design by creating user stories tomorrow!

 # Resources
 ## Recommend Literature: